Disclosure: This post contains affiliate links

-There are so many blogs, websites and column inches out there telling us the different ways you can get the perfect wedding day smile.
-From rubbing coconut oil on your teeth, to eating strawberries and putting baking soda on your toothbrush, the mission to have the whitest teeth has never been so popular.
+There are so many blogs, websites and column inches out there telling us the different ways to get the perfect smile.
+From rubbing coconut oil on your teeth, to eating strawberries and putting baking soda on your toothbrush, the mission to have the whitest teeth has never been so big.

 When it comes to home teeth whitening kits, the quality can vary massively.
-I recently tried a home kit by Diamond Whites in the lead up to my wedding and I thought I’d share my thoughts.
+I tried a home teeth whitening kit by Diamond Whites in the lead up to my wedding and I thought I’d share my thoughts.

 The Diamond Whites Teeth Whitening Kit – should you buy it?